FortinetCloudCSE/style-guide/content/01Purpose/01purpose.md

 - Clarity and Precision
 - Enhancing Readability
 - Ensuring Accessibility
-- Facilitate Collaboration
+- Facilitating Collaboration
-- Integrate with Brand Voice and Tone Across Fortinet Communications
+- Integrating with Brand Voice and Tone Across Fortinet Communications

 The purpose of this style guide is multifaceted, encompassing a range of objectives aimed at enhancing the quality, accessibility, and readability of technical documentation.
 By laying down the principles, standards, and best practices for writing and presenting technical information, this guide seeks to empower writers, editors, and contributors to craft content that not only informs but also engages and inspires its audience.